8 Important Qualifications to Become President of the United States of America

 #1 Proven Character

-A central talking point of any election are the characters of the two candidates from the two major political parties.
+Should a potential president of the United States have an unimpeachable character?
 How important should proven character be as a prerequisite for the presidency?
-All human beings are flawed and it is likely that presidents will have to make alliances with at least some others who don't share their personal values.
+All human beings are flawed, and it is likely that presidents will have to make alliances with at least some others who don't share their personal values.
 Still, how important is it that a candidate have proven character?
-Please add your answer in the poll below.

 How important is proven character?